-- 1. Make sure that the MS-60 is in the Service mode, the filament is off, the source is disconnected and only the fore (foreline) valve is open. - 2.
+- 1. Make sure that the MS-40 is in the Service Mode, the filament is off, the source is disconnected and only the foreline valve is open. - 2.
 Open the vent valve.
 Install a closed variable leak valve in the test port.
 Close the vent valve. - 3.
-Close the fore (foreline) valve.
+Close the foreline valve .
 Open the rough valve. - 4.
-When the test port pressure reads 20 mTorr or less, open the direct (fine) valve, then open the fore (foreline) valve.
+When the test port pressure reads 20 mTorr or less, open the fine/direct valve, then open the foreline valve.
 Close the rough valve. - 5.
 Make sure the filament is still off.
 Plug in the source connector. - 6.
-Slowly open the variable leak until the test port pressure is reading 23 to 28 mTorr (use the digital readout of test port pressure on the display). - 7.
-Select high vacuum on the alphanumeric display.
+Slowly open the variable leak until the test port pressure is reading 23 to 28 mTorr (use the digital readout of test port pressure on the display.) - 7.
+Select Hi Vac. on the alphanumeric display.
 Turn on the filament. - 8.
-Adjust the high vacuum pressure reading to 4.7 to 4.9 x 0-4 Torr using the only potentiometer on the B Board RT2. - 9.
-Close the direct (fine) valve.
+Adjust the high vacuum pressure reading to 4.7 to 4.9X10-4 Torr using the only potentiometer on the B Board.

+- 9. Close the fine valve.
 Open the vent valve and remove the variable leak.
-Blank off the test port.

-10. Put the MS-60 into normal operating mode.

-11. Make sure that the filament is turned ON.
+Blank off the test port. - 10.
+Put the MS40 into normal operating mode. - 11.
+Make sure that the filament is turned ON.

-Generally if the machine powers up and the high vacuum is <4X10-5 after $\frac{1}{2}$ hour the gauge is close to being accurate and may not need re-calibration.
+Generally if the machine powers up and the high vacuum is >4X10-5 after $\frac{1}{2}$ hour the gauge is close to being accurate and may not need re-calibration.